-- (1) If the user's machine has a transmission-related problem, call the user's machine at a remote location from your machine. - (2) If the line is connected, have the user perform the following: - 1) Hook up to the external phone. - 2) Press the Menu/Set, Start, Menu/Set, Start keys in this order. - 3) Press the 8 and 7 keys.
+- (1) If the user's machine has a transmission-related problem, call the user's machine at a remote location from your machine. - (2) If the line is connected, have the user perform the following: - 1) Hook up the handset. - 2) Press the Menu/Set, Start, Menu/Set, Start keys in this order. - Press the 8 and 7 keys.
 The above operation makes the user's machine send CNG to your machine for sending the transmission log. - (3) If you hear the CNG sent from the user's machine, press the Start key of your machine.
 Your machine will start to receive the transmission log from the user's machine.

-8.4.18 Cancellation of the Memory Security Mode (Not applicable to DCP7010/7020/7025 and the Japanese model)
+8.4.18 Cancellation of the Memory Security Mode